gustablo/doris-interview/README.md

    ```sh
    docker exec -it doris-api npx prisma migrate dev
    ```
-   **If you face the error `cannot reach to database postgresdoris:5432` please stop all others containers you have set up and retry**
+   **If you face the error `cannot reach to database postgresdoris:5432` please stop all others postgres containers you have set up and retry**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>